aidan-wagner/fprime/README.md

 mkdir fprime-extras
 ```

+Now the linter can be used to check xml files for potential errors.
-In the directory of the file we wish to lint, we can use the linter with this command:
+In the directory of the xml file we want to lint, we can use the linter with this command:

 ```
 fprime-extras lint filename
 ```

+The first time you run the linter, you may get an error message stating that there is no version.json file, but once the linter is run once, this file is created and this error should no longer appear.
+To see more details than what is provided in the terminal, you can view the log files at ~/.cache/fprime-extras/fprime-extras.log

 ## Example Deployments